Iranian intervention in Iraq (2014–present): In Iraq

-Iraqi Prime Minister Haider al-Abadi said "we do respect this Iranian commander and our collaboration with him is not a secret", adding that Iran was quick in selling arms to Iraq and helping Baghdad when Islamic State captured large area in the country.
+Iraqi Prime Minister Haider al-Abadi said, "We do respect this Iranian commander and our collaboration with him is not a secret", adding that Iran was quick in selling arms to Iraq and helping Baghdad when Islamic State captured large areas in the country.

-Hadi al-Amiri, leader of the Badr Organization, said that "If it were not for the cooperation of the Islamic republic of Iran and General Suleimani, we would not today have a government headed by Haider al-Abadi in Baghdad".
+Hadi al-Amiri, leader of the Badr Organization, said, "If it were not for the cooperation of the Islamic Republic of Iran and General Suleimani, we would not today have a government headed by Haider al-Abadi in Baghdad".
 During the Second Battle of Tikrit, Hadi al-Amiri said US has failed to live up to its promises to help Iraq fight ISIL, unlike the "unconditional" assistance being given by Iran.

 On 31 December 2014, Defence Ministers of Iran and Iraq signed a military pact to combat ISIS.

-"Iranians will try to calm the fears of the Sunnis instead of persecuting them because the Iranian officials know that it is in their best interest to keep the Iraq united," said Hadi Jalo, a Baghdad-based political analyst.
+"Iranians will try to calm the fears of the Sunnis instead of persecuting them because the Iranian officials know that it is in their best interest to keep Iraq united," said Hadi Jalo, a Baghdad-based political analyst.
 "For the Iranians, it is easier to dominate one country instead of three separate states."

+In addition to the aforementioned involvement, Iran has been even more engaged in the fight against ISIL, by providing financial and military support to the predominantly Shiite militias of the Popular Mobilization Units.
+This group was able to gain a foothold in the country's political and economic life after the defeat of ISIL.